 That One Level: The period of a few chapters where Ranga can't use his Azure Grimoire in the story mode because of Celica has you face Jin and Azrael.
 The problem?
 Ragna can't use any of his Drive attacks at all, which means that not only is Ragna unable to use his own gameplay style, he can't use distorions.
 The worst part?
-Doing a drive results in you getting stuck in place for a attack and since this is Jin and Azrael, your fighting the two worst characters for such a thing.
+Doing a drive results in you getting stuck in place (where Ragna does his activation for Blood Kain but can't) for a attack and since this is Jin and Azrael, you're fighting the two worst characters for such a thing.

 Azrael's ending has both him and Ragna unleash their full power and go all out against the other.
 Now while Ragna does fight Azrael in the main story mode, he chooses to restrain the Azure Grimoire and not fight all out showing a major growth in his character.
 Azrael then turns his attention to Kagura before being sealed away again, and his Power Limiter isn't even mentioned.
 While Ragna did grow as a character from not using the grimoire, how amazing would it have been to have an Unlimited Ragna vs. Unlimited Azrael fight.

 Tier-Induced Scrappy: There's a lot these this time around, but the standout example is probably Kokonoe.
 Her entire playstyle pretty much revolves around fucking over the opponent's movement options, which is a pretty essential component in a fighting game.
-Her combos did tons of damage from relatively simple motions, and she was the only character with an unblockable setup that only a select few characters could escape.
+Her combos did tons of damage from relatively simple motions, and she was the one of two characters note The other is Arakune, and he can't do much with it outside of curse with an unblockable setup that only a select few characters could escape.
 It got to the point when tournament scenes outright banned her from use.
 She's so good that even when they nerfed her in a patch that came out in March 2014note The patch was to bring the console exclusive characters to the Japanese arcade cabinents, she is still considered by many to be the best character in the game.